Time & Materials#

 All external resources require a vendor for billing services.
 This vendor might be a staffing agency, for example.
 For a freelancer, you need to register both a resource and a vendor and link them to each other.

-When you later enter the resource on the budget line of a job, the associated vendor is also copied to the line.
+When you later enter the resource on the budget line of a project, the associated vendor is also copied to the line.
 This way, you can have the system calculate unit costs for the resource-vendor combination and use the vendor to create purchase orders from the budget.

-External resources can have unit costs, unit prices, job-specific resource prices, and purchase prices.
+External resources can have unit costs, unit prices, project-specific resource prices, and purchase prices.
 In contrast to standard unit costs, prices and costs set up this way are always tied to a certain vendor, that is, the relevant vendor is retrieved when you procure the external resource or include the resource in a budget.

 If no unit cost is stored with the vendor, a unit cost is copied from the standard Unit Cost table.
 If no suitable cost is found there either, the required value is copied from the associated resource card.

-If you have a specific group of external workers in mind when you start working on a job, we recommend that you set up a resource for each of them and assign a vendor, costs, and prices right away.
+If you have a specific group of external workers in mind when you start working on a project, we recommend that you set up a resource for each of them and assign a vendor, costs, and prices right away.

 For external resources who record time like employees, you need to turn on the Use Purch.
 Invoice Entries toggle on their resource cards.
-This will create invoice entries for them during billing so that jobs aren’t posted to twice.
+This will create invoice entries for them during billing so that projects aren’t posted to twice.

 Procure a resource#